Personal life of Mustafa Kemal Atatürk: Children

 One of his quotes was "Children are a new beginning of tomorrow."
 He established 23 April as "Children's Day" and 19 May as "Youth and Sports Day".
 Children's Day commemorates the opening of Turkish Grand National Assembly in 1920.
 The designation of Children's Day came in 1929 upon the recommendation of the Institution of Children's Protection.
 Both days are celebrated today.
 Youth and Sports Day is a national holiday in Turkey.

 He had no biological children from his marriage but had eight adopted daughters and one son.
 The names of his children were Zehra Aylin, Sabiha (Gökçen), Rukiye (Erkin), Afet (İnan), Nebile (Bayyurt), Afife, Fikriye, Ülkü (Doğançay, later Adatepe), and Mustafa.
 Additionally, he had two children under his protection, Abdurrahim Tuncak and İhsan.

 In 1916, Atatürk took Abdurrahim, aged eight, under his protection.
 There is a photograph showing Atatürk with his uniform during his assignment in Diyarbakir accompanied with the early teenage Abdurrahim.
-Abdurrahim was entrusted to Zübeyde Hanim's care.
+Abdurrahim was entrusted to Zübeyde Hanım's care.
 He did not remember his biological parents.
 This brought questions if he was left an orphan during the Caucasus Campaign.
-Abdurrahim stated his earliest memories belong to the Zübeyde Hanim's house in Akarether.
+Abdurrahim stated his earliest memories belong to the Zübeyde Hanım's house in Akarether.
 Atatürk gave the surname Tuncak to Abdurrahim.

 In 1924, Zehra from Amasya and Rukiye from Konya came under his protection.
 Zehra fell to her death from a train near Amiens on 20 November 1935.
 France police inquiry concluded that it was a suicide rather than an accident.
 On 22 September 1925, Atatürk adopted a 12-year-old girl named Sabiha, an orphan who approached him at Bursa train station.
 She was sent to Russia for aviation training.
 On 25 October 1925, Atatürk met an 18-year-old girl, Afet (İnan).
 She was the daughter of a close family friend.
 She had lost her mother, and her father had married another woman.
 She was trying to make a living in Smyrna (Izmir) by teaching young girls.
 She lacked advanced education.
 Atatürk supported her advance education expenses, while she continued to support herself by teaching.
 Later, she became a trusted person.
 He asked her to copy edit his speeches, and dictate his materials.
 In 1935, Atatürk met a three-year-old girl, Ülkü.
 She was the child of a retainer of his mother and the stationmaster.
 She was the only daughter that stayed close to him until a few weeks before his death.